 Foster parents proceeded with a slow/gradual introduction since the resident dog is a little uptight with other dogs and set in his way.
 He wasn't too welcoming at first but Turtle Bean did all the right moves to win him over.
 The two of them are now getting along very well.
 After a week or so, he became quite fond of her like everyone else is, and he now lets her share his favorite chair in the house.
 That tells a lot about Turtle Bean's charm and enticing ways.

 Behavior with other animals:

-She seems to have received little training in her previous life but is naturally comfortable in a house and eager to fit in.
-Turtle Bean hasn't had any accident in the house but she is let out in the yard on a regular basis.
+TB seems to have received little training in her previous life but is naturally comfortable in a house and eager to fit in.
+She hasn't had any accident in the house or the truck but she is let out in the yard on a regular basis.

 She knows sit and stay.
-We're working on shake now.
+Foster parents are working on shake and roll-over.
 She's a smart cookie, eager to please and to learn.